About the Ann Richards School

 The Ann Richards School for Young Women Leaders dedicates itself to prepare young women to attend and graduate from college, commit to a healthy and well-balanced lifestyle, lead with courage and compassion, and solve problems creatively and ethically in support of our global community.

-Our academic curriculum is challenging with an emphasis on science, technology, engineering, and math (STEM), encouraging students in areas and careers where girls are under-represented.
-Read more about our Curriculum.
+Our academic curriculum is challenging with an emphasis on science, technology, engineering, art, and math (STEAM), encouraging students in areas and careers where girls are under-represented.

-The Ann Richards School is an affiliate school of the Young Women's Leadership Network.
+ARS is an affiliate school of the Young Women’s Leadership Network.
 The Young Women’s Leadership Schools are privately supported 6th – 12th grade public secondary schools that promote high-quality student learning opportunities in and out of school.
 Our schools provide a single-sex educational choice for predominantly low-income students who will be the first in their families to attend college.
-Students are admitted based upon their interest and commitment to a obtaining a single-sex and college preparatory education.
+Students are admitted based upon their interest and commitment to obtaining a single-sex and college preparatory education.
 TYWLS are open to girls of all academic abilities.